xz1082/final_project/phl232/README.md

 ## Quick Start

-After installing all the required packages [See Dependicies], the demo can be run via the termial in Pytyon's interactive mode:
+After installing all the required packages [See Dependencies], the demo can be run via the terminal in Python's interactive mode.
+This allows the user to explore the returned object and plots.

 ```
-./final_project/phl232$ python
+>>>./final_project/phl232$ python

 Python 2.7.6 (default, Mar 22 2014, 22:59:56)
 [GCC 4.8.2] on linux2